sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/in-depth/logging.md

 ## Printing Logs with the CLI

-Fetch logs from IDN by issuing the `sail conn logs` command:
+Fetch logs from ISC by issuing the `sail conn logs` command:

 ```bash
 $ sail conn logs